 South of NC 68, US 220 is mostly a two-lane roadway.
 As part of a project that will build the 'NC 68-US 220 Connector' north of Greensboro (Project No. R-2413, see Segment 3 below), NCDOT is upgrading the current highway to a four-lane freeway for about 4 miles between the NC 68 intersection and the Connector to be built just south of the Haw River.
 Work on this segment, Contract R-2413C, started in May 20121 (delayed from 2010) and has fallen significantly behind the project completion schedule.
-As of February 16, 2017 the project was listed as 75.7% complete, far behind a schedule that would have completed the route by December 27, 2016.2 To illustrate the slow progress rate, in July 2013, nearly 3 1/2 years ago, the project was 21.5% complete.3 In August 2015, NCDOT finally admitted the project would not be completed on time and pushed completion back to June 19, 2017.2 In June 2016, the completion date was pushed back again to January 25, 2018.2 Complicating factors was a decision by NCDOT to change the plans at the northern end of the project from a re-worked intersection with NC 68 that included a traffic signal to a more complicated flyover ramp for US 220 South to cross over NC 68.
-NCDOT held a public meeting to inform the public in January 2014 from which planners were to resubmit the design for the interchange.4 NCDOT then decided to let this as a separate project, Contract C203645 awarded on June 16, 2015.
+As of March 15, 2017 the project was listed as 74% complete, far behind a schedule that would have completed the route by December 27, 2016.2 To illustrate the slow progress rate, in July 2013, more than 3 1/2 years ago, the project was 21.5% complete.3 In August 2015, NCDOT finally admitted the project would not be completed on time and pushed completion back to June 19, 2017.2 In June 2016, the completion date was pushed back again to January 25, 2018.2 However, a news report in early April 2017 indicated that NCDOT hoped to open the route by October 2017.4 Complicating factors was a decision by NCDOT to change the plans at the northern end of the project from a re-worked intersection with NC 68 that included a traffic signal to a more complicated flyover ramp for US 220 South to cross over NC 68.
+NCDOT held a public meeting to inform the public in January 2014 from which planners were to resubmit the design for the interchange.5 NCDOT then decided to let this as a separate project, Contract C203645 awarded on June 16, 2015.
 Construction started on Sept.
-16, 2015 and, as of February 7, 2017 was 61.5% complete (this project is also going slow, it's supposed to be 87.5% complete by this time though).5 The project plans, released on May 19, 2015, reveal the following design for the new interchange (based on other contract documents, the number for the NC 68 exit will be 123, while the NC 65 exit will be 122):
+16, 2015 and, as of April 7, 2017 was 67.4% complete (this project is also going slow, it was supposed to be 94.2% complete by that time though).6 The project plans, released on May 19, 2015, reveal the following design for the new interchange (based on other contract documents, the number for the NC 68 exit will be 123, while the NC 65 exit will be 122):

-Contributor Strider sent me these photos of the hard copy plans he has of future exit signs along this Segment, heading North to South:6
+Contributor Strider sent me these photos of the hard copy plans he has of future exit signs along this Segment, heading North to South:7

 Plans for exit and gore signs for NC 68 interchange on I-73 South.